Mildred Blount

-Mildred Blount (born 1907) was an American milliner noted for her creations for celebrities and people in high society.
+Mildred Blount (1907–1974) was an African-American milliner best known for her creations worn by celebrities, members of high society, and featured in films such as Gone with the Wind.

+Her artistic philosophy was: "Make the hat fit the individual."
+To Blount, "hats … express something- modes, people, stories-," and over her career, she strove to put that message into her work.

 Career

 Blount's interest in millinery grew out of her time working at Madame Clair's Dress and Hat Shop in New York City.
 She and her sister, who was a dressmaker, opened their own dress and hat shop aimed at serving wealthy New Yorkers.